com-480-data-visualization/MES/README.md

 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

 Common usage of this data could be:
- - Developer activity over time – tracking which days or hours have the most commits.
+ - [Developer activity over time](https://jokergoo.github.io/spiralize/index.html) – tracking which days or hours have the most commits.

- - Team contribution analysis – seeing who contributes most, or comparing individual vs. team productivity.
+ - [Team contribution analysis](https://gitlights.com/docker/github-commits/) – seeing who contributes most, or comparing individual vs. team productivity.

- - Code churn analysis – measuring additions vs deletions over time to detect refactoring or unstable code areas.

- - Commit message analysis – identifying common keywords like “fix”, “feature”, “refactor” to understand the nature of work.
+ - [Commit message analysis](https://arxiv.org/abs/2007.10912) – identifying common keywords like “fix”, “feature”, “refactor” to understand the nature of work.

- - Repository health & growth – number of commits per week/month, tracking project evolution.

 Our approach is original because it creates a very entertaining and impactfull way to see how projects are build over time